-According to the Cummings School of Veterinary Medicine, feel along your cat’s rib cage.
+According to the Cummings School of Veterinary Medicine, you can feel your cat’s rib cage to see if they’re overweight.
 The rib cage area should feel no more padded than the back of your hand.
-If you can’t feel the rib cage or have to press firmly to feel it at all, you may have an overweight cat.
+If you can’t feel the rib cage or have to press firmly to feel it, you may have an overweight cat.

 If you can’t feel the rib cage, you probably have more than just an overweight cat.
-In that case, your cat is more than likely obese.
-A cat is considered obese if its weight is 20% over the ideal body weight.
+Your cat is more than likely obese.
+A cat is considered obese if their weight is 20% over the ideal body weight.

 2. Inspect the Waistline

 A cat’s waistline is directly above the hips.
 An excellent way to check the waistline is to look directly down from above while your cat is standing.
 What you’re looking for is a slight indent in the waistline.

 This method is a little harder if you have a long-haired cat, so keep that in mind.
 In that case, feeling the rib cage might work better.
 Nonetheless, if you can’t see any indention or if your cat’s sides are bulging, your cat may be overweight.

 Most cats are pretty acrobatic and love to jump on things, especially cat trees, and some love the feeling of being higher up than anyone else in the room.
 A cat’s body is designed for jumping, leaping, and running.

 If your cat is having trouble jumping and takes several attempts to jump on their favorite piece of furniture, it may be because your cat is carrying around excess weight.
 If your cat gives up jumping altogether, they’re more than likely overweight or obese.